Sxlitude/antinuke/Tutorials/TrustMode.md

 - make sure to setup .replit file like this: `run = "cd Trust_Mode && node index.js"`

 ### Things to note
-- this can only be used on replit
+- this can be used locally & on replit
 - make sure to enable all the intents except presence intent

 ### That's it!